Policies & Procedures

 - EKU student ID (verifying via scanner that all fees have been paid for the current semester).

-- EKU Faculty/Staff ID (Campus Recreation memberships must be purchased to use the Fitness & Wellness Center and to participate in Group Exercise classes).
+- EKU Faculty/Staff ID (Campus Recreation memberships must be purchased to use the Student Recreation Center and to participate in Group Exercise classes).

 - EKU Alumni, Spouse, Donor, or Sponsored Dependent ID.

 - Guest card or pass with or including a picture ID.

 If a student and or patron fails to provide a valid form of identification to use the facility their personal identification number can be used in place.
 (Note- inorder to confirm your ID a staff member may be prompted to ask a question regarding your membership profile)